awsdocs/aws-codecommit-user-guide/doc_source/how-to-mirror-repo-pushes.md

    origin  some-URL/MyDestinationRepo (push)
    ```

-1. Now add the AWS CodeCommit repository\.
-Run git remote set\-url \-\-add \-\-push origin again, this time with the URL and repository name of your AWS CodeCommit repository\.
+1. Now add the CodeCommit repository\.
+Run git remote set\-url \-\-add \-\-push origin again, this time with the URL and repository name of your CodeCommit repository\.

    For example, the following command adds the push of **origin** to https://git\-codecommit\.us\-east\-2\.amazonaws\.com/v1/repos/MyDemoRepo: